umautobots/voc-predictions-to-kitti/README.md

 Car -1 -1 -10.000000 541.131 197.575 649.552 232.957 -1 -1 -1 -1 -1 -1 -1 0.903
 Car -1 -1 -10.000000 299.747 215.436 422.328 248.200 -1 -1 -1 -1 -1 -1 -1 0.388

-Furthermore, KITTI expects the files to be named in a %6d.txt, so any filenames from VOC need to be mapped to this style.

-VOC

-mkdir /mnt/ngv/training-runs/2017-01-30-mxnet-rcnn-gta25k-yas/evaluate-on-kitti/kitti-labels

-/mnt/ngv/training-runs/2017-01-30-mxnet-rcnn-gta25k-yas/evaluate-on-kitti/VOC2012/Main/comp4_det_trainval_car.txt

 To run: